What To Know About Misdiagnosing ADHD In Children

-Teachers seem to forget at times that differentiating classroom instruction and activities does not always apply to children with learning disabilities or exceptionalities (Armstrong, 1999).
-All children have different personalities and learning styles and education should not be one-size fits all; neither should home life for a child.
+Some teachers may seem to forget at times that differentiating classroom instruction and activities do not always apply to children with learning disabilities or exceptionalities.
+Different children have different personalities and learning styles and education may not work as one-size fits all, as well as a home life for a child.
 If a parent has five children, no two of them will be the same.
-If Tommy, the oldest of two, is quiet, with a calm demeanor, never giving a moment of trouble, when Jason comes along and is talkative and sometimes mischievous, their parents cannot expect the same strategies used with Tommy for getting homework done, or a bath is taken to work for Jason.
+If one child, the oldest of two, is quiet, with a calm demeanor, never giving a moment of trouble, when the younger sibling comes along and is talkative and sometimes mischievous, their parents cannot expect the same strategies used with one child for getting homework done, or a bath is taken to work the same for both.

 When It is Right

-There is no intent to suggest that ADHD is not a legitimate concern.
-It is a disorder, and what that means is that there is a persistent pattern of behavior or symptoms that interfere with the child or teen's ability to function ("Diagnosis of ADHD using DSM-5TM," n.d.).
-There is nowhere in the criteria that state the child or teen's behavior interferes with the parents or the teacher's ability to function.
+ADHD may also be a very legitimate concern for some children and adolescents.
+It is a disorder, and what that means is that there is a persistent pattern of behavior or symptoms that may interfere with the child's or adolescent’s ability to function in their daily life.
+However, there is nowhere in the criteria that state the child or teen's behavior interferes with the parents or the teacher's ability to function.

 The Dangerous Side of Flip

 Alternatively, there are the children who are never identified.
-Their thoughts and behaviors become uncomfortable for them, so by the time they reach adolescence they have learned to self-medicate either with alcohol or marijuana (Pedersen, 2015).
-These adolescents have just opened the door to substance abuse that can become a never-ending cycle.
+Their thoughts and behaviors become uncomfortable for them, so by the time they reach adolescence they have learned to self-medicate either with alcohol or other substances.
+These adolescents may have just opened the door to substance use, and that has the potential to become a dangerous path or continuous cycle.

-There is yet another side of the coin when it comes to children and teens who show signs and symptoms that could be ADHD, and that may not be hyperactivity, but hyper-intelligence.
-That is perhaps the scariest part of medicating a child.
-Medicating a child who is gifted is like breaking the wrist of a child who has a great pitching arm.
-The characteristics of the gifted child are often confused with that of the ADHD (Hartnett, Nelson, & Rinn, 2004;Rinn & Reynolds, 2012).
+There is yet another side of the coin when it comes to children and adolescents who show signs and symptoms that may signify ADHD, and that may not be hyperactivity, but hyper-intelligence.
+That is perhaps one of the more difficult parts of medicating a child.
+Medicating a child who is gifted is may be like breaking the wrist of a child who has a great pitching arm.
+The characteristics of the gifted child are often confused with that of the ADHD.

 |Characteristic||Hyperactivity||Poor Attention Span||Exaggerated Expressions||Talkative||Bossy/Assertive||Creative/Big Ideas|

-The difference is that when a gifted child is placed with others who are also gifted, or above average intelligence, poor behaviors - or behaviors that are assumed poor because the child has been improperly diagnosed as ADHD - will diminish ("Before Referring a Gifted Child for ADD/ADHD Evaluation," 2011).
+The difference is that when a gifted child is placed with others who are also gifted, or above average intelligence, difficult behaviors that may mask themselves as symptoms of ADHD will often diminish.

 The Duality of Being Mislabeled

 There are also children with dual exceptionalities; they are gifted and have ADHD, yet do not fit neatly under either label.
-As Baum (1990) suggested, it is discomforting to realize that someone is so multifaceted they cannot easily fit inside a box, or assigned a label.
-Often, it is simply easier to label a child as ADHD and place the child for services, than simply see that child as "odd" or eccentric, which are characteristics of giftedness (Hartnett et al., 2004).
+As a recent study has suggested, it may be discomforting to realize that someone is so multifaceted that they cannot easily fit inside a box, or assigned a label.
+Often, it is simply easier to label a child as ADHD and place the child for treatments. than simply see that child as being eccentric, which is often a characteristic of giftedness.
 Such students carry this label with them through high school; as once diagnosed, the situation is rarely revisited.
 High school students often have lived with the stigma associated with special education since elementary school.
-These students resist being pulled out on test days in deference to the extra time that has been applied since the student was in elementary school.
-They are the ones who listen in pain to "retard" jokes in the classroom and hold their breaths in anticipation that someone who was in a resource elementary class will rat them out.

 Before labeling a child as ADHD, it is important for parents, teachers, and practitioners to recognize that a child is more than a diagnosis.
 It takes time, sometimes even months of testing, trying different strategies, and working closely with the child by all involved parties before a diagnosis should be rendered.
 Most importantly, the time and steps should be taken before prescribing medications.

-Parents should be empowered by school counselors, teachers, and practitioners to advocate for their children.
-Providing literature, seminars, and webcast information, strategies and the latest educational, as well as medical research, can benefit parents.
-When a child does have ADHD, it is important for parents, teachers, as well as medical practitioners, to understand and appreciate that the child is not happy with his or her behavior.
-However, this child has had to adapt and compensate for his or her behavior, and sometimes in negative ways.
+Parents should be empowered by school counselors, teachers, and pediatrictians to advocate for their children.
+Providing literature, seminars, and webcast information, strategies and the latest educational resources, as well as medical research, can benefit parents.